 Ask any globetrotter or jet-setter, the world is filled with magically beautiful places but also filled with some pretty nasty bacteria and viruses.
 From mosquito bites to contaminated water, these nasty bugs can sneak up and attack when you least expect it and if you’re not prepared, coming in contact with potential diseases your body isn’t ready to fight can really put a damper on a vacation.
 Reinforcing yourself against infectious diseases before you head off on your next adventure should be a top priority on your travel check-list.

 “Vaccines contain very small amounts of weak or dead germs that will not make you sick.
-The injection triggers an immune response that helps us fight off and prevent infection,” said Emmy Feeler, certified nurse practitioner in the Travel Health Clinic at UT Health Austin.
+The injection triggers an immune response that helps us fight off and prevent infection,” said Emmy Feeler, MSN, APRN, FNP-C, in UT Health Austin’s WorkLife Travel Health Clinic.

 Without being properly vaccinated before traveling abroad, especially to an exotic or developing country, you may be at risk for a myriad of diseases your body has never been exposed to before.

-“The exact vaccinations you will need depends on where you are going, how long you are going for and your past medical history and risk factors,” said Emmy.
+“The exact vaccinations you will need depends on where you are going, how long you are going for and your past medical history and risk factors,” says Emmy.

 Before embarking on your journey, it’s important to do some research to get a basic understanding of what you will need from sources like the Center for Disease Control and Prevention.
 Some vaccines, such as the one for yellow fever, are required before you can even enter certain countries due to high risk of exposure to the disease.
 Without these required vaccines you may have a difficult time leaving for your trip as well as returning home (yikes).